- Frequently Asked Questions

 6. What can my student do with a liberal arts degree?

 Liberal arts majors are sought after by many employers.
 These multi-potential degrees give students the transferable communication, interpersonal and creativity skills that employers are seeking in candidates.
-A career counselor can help your student determine which careers fit with the skills learned in the major and through experiential education and activities.
-Because liberal arts majors do not connect specifically to a future career, it is important that the student work with their career counselor early so they understand how to optimize networking to a career.
+A Career Development Specialist can help your student determine which careers fit with the skills learned in the major and through experiential education and activities.
+Because liberal arts majors do not connect specifically to a future career, it is important that the student work with their Career Development Specialist early so they understand how to optimize networking to a career.

 7. My student is a senior and does not know what he/she wants to do.
 How can you help?

 Although we advocate working with career services beginning in freshman year, it is never too late to evaluate one's career path.
-Students can work one on one with a career counselor to determine their career path and then move into a job search strategy.
+Students can work one on one with a Career Development Specialist to determine their career path and then move into a job search strategy.

 8. What if my student no longer likes his/her major?

 A majority of students change majors at least once.
-Encourage your student to make an appointment with a career counselor as soon as they express doubts or if they express an interest in other areas.
+Encourage your student to make an appointment with a career development specialist as soon as they express doubts or if they express an interest in other areas.

 9. Can I come to the career fair or other Career Services' events?